wqc0712/wqc0712.github.io/_publications/SIGMOD2022.md

 [Experiment Scripts](https://github.com/hkustDB/SparkCQC)

 The experiment scripts have obtained the ACM Reprodicibility certification!
 You can reproduce the experiment results and all figures by using our [experiment scripts](https://github.com/hkustDB/SparkCQC)!
-Thanks to Binyang Dai for his work to pass the test!
+Thanks to Binyang Dai for his work to pass the test.

-We are working on a demo system for this work, so stay tuned!
+Our [**demo**](/publication/SIGMOD23Demo) system for CQC is accepted by SIGMOD 2023.
+Thanks to Binyang for his hard work.

 <!-- citation: 'Your Name, You.
 (2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
 1(2).'
 This paper is about the number 2.
 The number 3 is left for future work.